 Medical checks

 At this stage, in a person's life, the healthcare team may feel it is unnecessary to continue with blood tests and blood pressure and temperature checks.

 Spiritual, pastoral and religious needs

 Many people wish to explore their human spirituality such as their personal values, beliefs, wishes or desires as the end of a life approaches.

 We encourage people to voice what is important to them.
 Not everyone has a formal religious tradition or faith-based belief, but where they do, we will do our best to contact your local religious minister or faith group if wished.
 We will work with you to support your needs.

-Advice following a death in hospital

-Following the death of your loved our bereavement officer will guide and advise you of what steps now need to be followed, such as registering the death.
+Dying at home - what to do

+If your loved one has died at home you should contact your GP or, if it's out of hours, call the palliative GP service (the number is overleaf).
+They may arrange for a nurse to visit and verify the death.
+After this you can contact your chosen funeral director.
+However, there is no hurry for your loved one to leave your home.

 Feedback

 In the future we may ask for your views on the service you and your loved one received so that we can ensure that we are providing the best possible care.

 Useful Numbers

 Chaplaincy and Spiritual Care (inpatient wards): 01752 268011 or 01752 434713

 Marie Curie: 0800 090 2309

 Cruse (Advice service for bereaved people):

-0808 808 1677

 Samaritans: 116123

 Age UK: 0800 169 65 65

 Jeremiah's Journey: 01752 424348

 Contact details

-For wards on the Mount Gould site:

-Bereavement Officer - 07823 533268

-Livewell Southwest

-Local Care Centre 200 Mount Gould Road Plymouth

-PL4 7PY

-Tel: 01752 268011

-www.livewellsouthwest.co.uk
+Monday to Friday, 8:30am - 5pm:

+Contact the District Nurses on

+Out of hours, 5pm - 8am, seven days a week:

+Contact the Palliative GP service via NHS 111 (press option 2 for palliative care need)